Upcoming Events

 This two-day training will address the causes and consequences of corruption, examining the antagonism between corruption and the rule of law.
 It will explore the systemic nature of both justice systems and systems of corruption.
 Participants will work through practical exercises to develop their own detailed understanding of corruption and grapple with how it manifests in their country of focus.
 Participants will be challenged to broaden the way in which they understand corruption and be prepared to account for corruption in their program design work based on the analysis performed during this training session.
 Participants will leave the training with a more sophisticated understanding of what corruption is, the difficulties in identifying corruption, how corruption acts as a spoiler to rule of law, and how corruption evolves to resist reform efforts.

-Programmatic Responses Corruption
+Programmatic Responses to Corruption

 August 21-22, 2024